flohil/wdio-workflo/docs/list.md

 // Checks if the first and the third element of the list have any text (are not empty). animalsList.currently.hasAnyText([true, false, true]);

-// Waits for all elements of the list to exist. animalsList.wait.exists();
+// Waits for all elements of the list to become visible. animalsList.wait.isVisible();

 // Waits until the first and third element of the list are not/no longer visible. animalsList.wait.not.isVisible({ filterMask: [true, false, true] });

-// Checks if the text of the first element contains the letter 'l' and if
+// Checks if the text of the first element does not eventually contain the letter 'u'
-// the text of the third element contains the letter 'p'. animalsList.eventually.not.containsText(['l', undefined, 'p']);
+// and if the text of the third element does not eventually contain the letter 'i'. animalsList.eventually.not.containsText(['u', undefined, 'i']);
 ```

 To find out how state check functions behave differently when invoked on the